specklesystems/GrasshopperAsyncComponent/README.md

 - This approach is most efficient if you can batch together as many iterations as possible.
 Ideally you'd work with trees straight away.

-- Task cancellation is up to the developer: this approach won't be too well suited for components calling code from other libraries that you don't, or can't, manage.
+- Cancellation and Error handling is up to the developer: this approach won't be too well suited for components calling code from other libraries that you don't, or can't, manage.

-### FAQ
+## FAQ

 Q: Does this component use all my cores?
 A: OH YES.
 It goes WROOOM.